 Story courtesy of the Mountain West Conference

-COLORADO SPRINGS, Colo. – Kasey Carrier (New Mexico), Alex Means (Air Force) and Chance Marden (San Diego State) are the Mountain West Players of the Week for games through Oct.
-20. Carrier earns Offensive Player of the Week honors, while Means garners the Defensive Player award and Marden receives Special Teams recognition.
-This marks the second career MW weekly accolade each for Carrier and Means, and the first for Marden.
+COLORADO SPRINGS, Colo. – Stefphon Jefferson (Nevada), Jake Fely (San Diego State) and David Baska (Air Force) are the Mountain West Players of the Week for games through Oct.
+13. Jefferson earns Offensive Player of the Week honors, while Fely garners the Defensive Player award and Baska receives Special Teams recognition.
+This marks the third career MW weekly accolade for Jefferson and first for Fely and Baska.

 OFFENSIVE PLAYER OF THE WEEK